nixjs/link-staking-cron/README.md

 # LINK Staking Script

+> Script is not for low coders, this script directly affects the contract from your private key.
+Still recommended to use https://staking.chain.link/, https://stake.link/

 ## Project Description
 This project is a Node.js script written in TypeScript that automates staking LINK tokens into a Chainlink staking pool.
 It checks the pool's available space every 1 seconds and stakes the maximum possible amount of LINK from your wallet if space is available.